 Through its participation in MGT's Eastern Expansion Project, Piedmont increased its contractual capacity to 100,000 Dth/day effective with the completion of the project on January 7, 2008.
 The Eastern Expansion Project also allowed MGT to interconnect with Columbia Gulf at Walnut Grove, Tennessee and ETNG at Boat Dock in Sumner, Tennessee.
 MGT-sourced gas supplies can be delivered to the western side of Piedmont's distribution system by TGP ("MGT West via TGP"), to the northern portion of Piedmont's distribution system by ETNG ("MGT East via ETNG"), and to the eastern side of Piedmont's distribution system by Columbia Gulf ("MGT East via Gulf").
-Piedmont currently maintains two firm transportation arrangements with MGT.
-MGT Contract No. FA0342 under Rate Schedule FT-A provides for the firm upstream transportation of up to 100,000 Dth/day from an interconnect with ANR Pipeline in Joliet, Illinois near the Chicago area to an interconnect with TGP at Portland, Tennessee.
-MGT Contract No. FB0006 under Rate Schedule FT-B provides for the firm upstream transportation of up to 75,000 Dth/day from Portland, Tennessee to an interconnect with Columbia Gulf at Walnut Grove, Tennessee, and up to 25,000 Dth/day to an interconnect with ETNG at Boat Dock in Sumner, Tennessee.
-Deliveries by MGT under Contract No. FA0342 to TGP can be delivered to Piedmont under TGP FT-A Contract No. 301244 when that capacity is not required to deliver gas from the Company's FS-MA and FS-PA storage accounts with TGP.
-Deliveries by MGT to Walnut Grove under Contract No. FB0006 are delivered to Piedmont under interruptible transportation arrangements with

-Columbia Gulf, and deliveries by MGT to Boat Dock under Contract No. FB0006 are delivered to Piedmont by backhaul, utilizing an ETNG interruptible transportation contract.
+Initially during the review period, Piedmont maintained two firm transportation arrangements with MGT.
+MGT Contract No. FA0342 under Rate Schedule FT-A provided for the firm upstream transportation of up to 100,000 Dth/day from an interconnect with ANR Pipeline in Joliet, Illinois near the Chicago area to an interconnect with TGP at Portland, Tennessee.
+MGT Contract No. FB0006 under Rate Schedule FT-B provided for the firm upstream transportation of up to 75,000 Dth/day from Portland, Tennessee to an interconnect with Columbia Gulf at Walnut Grove, Tennessee, and up to 25,000 Dth/day to an interconnect with ETNG at Boat Dock in Sumner, Tennessee.
+Deliveries by MGT under Contract No. FA0342 to TGP could be delivered to Piedmont under TGP FT-A Contract No. 301244 when that capacity was not required to deliver gas from the Company's FS-MA and FS-PA storage accounts with TGP.
+Deliveries by MGT to Walnut Grove under Contract No. FB0006 could be delivered to Piedmont under interruptible backhaul transportation arrangements with Columbia Gulf, and deliveries by MGT to Boat Dock under Contract No. FB0006 could be delivered to Piedmont by backhaul (east to west), utilizing ETNG's interruptible transportation service.
+Deliveries by ETNG are made to Piedmont at Piedmont's Hendersonville meter station located in Sumner, Tennessee.